danielousa/Portfolio_Power_Platform/Copilot Studio/README.md

 This flow show to the customer the available products.
 Permit his selection and the purchase.
 The customer receive the feedback on the chatbot and by email.

+This is an OnRecognizedIntent node named main.
+It's triggered when one of the specified intents (Quero comprar um produto, produtos, Produtos, produto ginasio) is recognized.
+This is the first action inside the main node.
+It asks the user whether they want to know about your products.
+Depending on their response, it leads to different branches of the dialog.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/6013fd07-6f19-47d0-92c7-0f8830d6b07f)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/1e1f1ea8-27ff-4b71-8891-eafdaacbc054)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/b6c36992-b59a-4a23-9bf4-88e118ef6390)